darkthecross/balance_car/README.md

 This project contains an environment implemented with pybullet.

-There's also a controller to make the car stand still.
+There's also a controller to make the car stand straight.